isa-ulisboa/greends-fads-exercises/fads_ex_08_API.md

 Add these responses to your markdown report.

-## 3. Submit your update repository
+## 3. Submit your updated table
-> Share the Google colab and submit the link to Moodle at [Exercise 8 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477245).
+> Upload the table in markdown format that you updated in part 1 of this exercise to Moodle's [Exercise 8 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=477245).

 ## Wrap up
 In this exercise, you learned about obtaining data from online sources in an automatic way: